- MLS, with a Certificate in Archives, Records Management, and Preservation, Class of 2012- Queens College, GSLIS, CUNY

 Leon Levy-funded project to create rich MARC records of the processed field books, notes, and logs associated with the museum-led Whitney South Seas and Expedition.

-Digital Asset Associate, Center for Jewish History, New York- November 2014- Present
+Digital Imaging Specialist, Center for Jewish History, New York- November 2014- Present

 Rare Book Cataloguing Assistant, Barnes and Noble, Inc., New York- 2010 – 2014

-Duties include the proper bibliographic description, handling, and sales of nearly two thousand used and rare titles.
+Duties included the proper bibliographic description, handling, and online sales of nearly two thousand used and rare titles.

 Archives Digitization Intern, Wildlife Conservation Society Library & Archive, New York- Summer 2013